Surabaya (for TEFL Indonesia)

 For more sedate (sober) adventures there are salsa, aerobics and a variety of language courses available.
 Surabaya has numerous fitness centers, pools and spas.
 Some of these are in hotels, some in shopping malls.
 There are rock climbing walls, and a few tennis and badminton courts.
 For those of you who are more flush with cash there are golf courses and driving ranges.

 Although Surabaya is a coastal city, swim-worthy beaches don’t exist here.
+For a day at the beach and a quick dip, cross the Suramadu Bridge into Madura.
 For swimming, snorkeling or scuba-diving; best to travel to Pasir Putih, near Malang, Jember, Yogyakarta or Karimunjawa.
 Farther afield there is Bali, Komodo, the Gili islands and Sulawesi.
 In the event you need medical care or just a checkup; Surabaya has a good range of hospitals, clinics and dentists.

 A full range of hospitals, clinics, general practitioners and dentists exists.
 Alternatively there are traditional methods of reflexology, acupressure and acupuncture.
 A number of local pharmacies are available.
 (Locally called apotiks) These range from small stores to large chains like Guardian and Century.